The Ultimate One-Week Switzerland Itinerary

 the River Aare making its way down through the Aare Gorge“

-Grindelwald and Lauterbrunnen, two quaint little mountain villages in a stunning setting, are close to Interlaken as well.
+Grindelwald and Lauterbrunnen, two quaint little mountain villages nestled in the Swiss Alps, are close to Interlaken as well.
 And let’s not forget about the Aare Gorge, the place where the River Aare makes its way down from the glacier toward Lake Brienz.

-Ok, I better stop listing your options here as this will only make you quit reading and decide to spend all week in Interlaken.
+Ok, I had better stop listing your options here as this will only make you quit reading and decide to spend all week at Interlaken.
 And we wouldn’t want that.
 Read more: Things to do in Grindelwald, Switzerland – Complete 4 Day Itinerary

 Day 3: Interlaken – Golden Pass Line – Montreux